ahoys/useful-sh/steam-workshop-collection-downloader/README.md

 Used with LinuxGSM to automatically download all mods in a Steam Workshop collection.

+### Requirements
+- The LinuxGSM server must be installed first OR install steamcmd manually.

 ## Usage

 1. Place in the LinuxGSM user root.
 I.e. /home/arma3server